 Rail service has returned to near pre-pandemic levels, and Metrobus service has increased dramatically.
 For up-to-date announcements and resources, visit Metro’s website here.

-Beginning May 14, face coverings will be required in all Metro trains, buses, and stations.
+Face coverings will be required in all Metro trains, buses, and stations.

 To check Metro’s current operating status, click here.